kevinsuh/nova-server/README.md

 On form submit, Nova's server will take the values and fake a 500ms data compilation.
 We fake-generate a `creditScore` value to represent the private data that we get.
 We store this `creditStore` along with other respones values, and send back a `public_token` and `message`.

 4. **Persistence:**
 Our `requests` table holds the `LenderId` that associates with `public_key`.
 It also holds the IP address of the request, to look back in case of fraud.
-The `responses` table holds the `status` of the data compilation (always 200 in this demo), as well as `public_token` and `creditScore`.
-The credit score represents private data that we do not want to send over the browser.
-Instead of sending back private data, **we send back a public token, which the lender will then have to exchange server-side** (along with their `client` and secret) for the private data.
+The `responses` table holds the `status` of the data compilation (always `200` in this demo), as well as `public_token` and `creditScore`.
+The credit score represents private data that we do not want to send over the browser. **Instead of sending back private data, we send back a public token, which the lender will then have to exchange server-side** (along with their `client` and secret) for the private data.
 We use [Sequelize](https://github.com/sequelize/sequelize) to speed up our implementation of the DB.

 5. **Parent-child DOM Interaction:**
 We have a redux state `PassportForm` with a `{ response: { status } }` property that initializes as `null`.
-It gets updated with the status (`200`) on valid form submission.
-When this happens, our app sends a public `message` to the lender via `window.parent.postMessage`.
-We added an `eventListener` to the lender's browser in our `initialize-passport.js` file, so that the lender's webpage can respond to this.
+It gets updated with the `200` status on valid form submission.
+When this happens, our app sends a public message to the lender via `window.parent.postMessage`.
+We added an eventListener to the lender's browser in our JS file, so that the lender's webpage can respond to this.
 The message ("Congratulations, you now have a Nova Credit Passport!") will only display on a `200` status.

 6. **Comment the code:**
-We use `docco` and the HTML renders of our code can be found in `/docs`.
+We use `docco` and the HTML renders of our code can be found in `docs`.

 7. **Create small test suites:**
 We created some tests using `mocha` and `supertest`.
 Instructions on how to test can be found above.
 The main things we test are the API calls.
 We want to make sure the React app properly generates a form on valid `public_key`, and that we handle the form submission.